matthijsotterloo/schedule-ios/README.md

 Scholica schedule app for iPhone
 --------------------------------

-Implements the [scholica-ios](https://github.com/scholica/scholica-ios) library to access schedule data.
+Implements the [scholica-ios](https://github.com/scholica/scholica-ios), SomToday and Magister libraries to access schedule data.

 Soon available in the App Store.
 Supports iOS 7+.